Planting and Care

 Sun Scald (Southwest Injury)

-Sun scald also known as Southwest Injury is a major threat to trees particularly during a Prairie winter.
-On cold winter days, the sun can heat up bark to stimulate activity.
+Sun-scald also known as Southwest Injury is a major threat to trees particularly during a Prairie winter.
+On cold winter days, the sun can heat the bark to stimulate activity.
 When the sun goes down the bark temperature drops rapidly killing the active tissue.
 The most common method used to prevent sun scalding on the trunks of trees is to wrap the tree up to the first branch with a white tree guard protector.
 This guard will be effective in reflecting the heat of the sun off the tree.

 9. Planting Preparation for Grapes Vines

-Carefully remove them from the paper pots they are provided in.
-Ensure that the soil is well worked so their roots can easily spread and grow.
-Soak roots in water for one hour before planting.
+Planting: Carefully remove the vines from the pots they are provided in and soak the roots in water for one hour before planting.

-Dig more of a trench than a hole: the Grape Vine have shallow roots and grow best when spread out just under the surface of the soil.
+Ensure that the soil where you will plant them is well-worked, so their roots can easily spread and grow.
+Dig more of a trench than a hole: The Grapevine has shallow roots and grows best when spread out just under the surface of the soil.
 After a few weeks, select the most vigorous vine and trim off the rest.
 Stake or trellis this vine in an upward direction.
 Remove any new other growth on the vine keeping only your main vine.
+As the Grapevine roots you must ensure that they do not dry out: by adding compost topped with mulch around the planting area.